itk-kimai/kimai-plugin-AarhusKommuneBundle/README.md

 ## Configuration from the admin

-The “Timetracking mode” must be set to “No tracking“ on `admin/system-config/#conf_timesheet`

 ### Weekly hours

 We only want one row visible so we set "Minimum number of rows" to 1 in on `admin/system-config/#conf_quick_entry`